The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Estimating the multimessenger coincidence

 \subsection{Null hypothesis: the probability for random coincidences}

-From the statistical test T$_{tns}$ described in Sec. \ref{sec:discussion}, we find that the distribution of spatial and temporal coincidences with Type IIn SNe in the background simulations follows a Poissonian distribution with best-fit $\lambda$ = 0.273.
+From the statistical test T$_{tns}$, described in Sect. \ref{sec:discussion}, we find that the distribution of spatial and temporal coincidences with SNe IIn in the background simulations follows a Poissonian distribution with best-fit $\lambda$ = 0.273.
 Therefore, the probability of observing one or more coincidences for neutrinos with a reconstruction better than \IC in T$_{tns}$ is $p(k\geq1)$ = 0.24.
 From the statistical test T$_{bts}$, we find that the number of spatial and temporal coincidences in the background simulations follows a Poissonian distribution with best-fit $\lambda$ = 0.082, which gives $p(k\geq1)$ = 0.078.
-The results are summarized in Tab. \ref{tab:pvalues}.
-These $p$-values are both consistent with the background hypothesis, i.e. the coincidence is observed only by chance.
-Regarding the two different SN-IIn samples, the TNS database is a richer resource compared to the ZTF-BTS catalog because it includes contributions by a larger number of survey facilities.
+The results are summarized in Table \ref{tab:pvalues}.
+These $p$-values are both consistent with the background hypothesis (i.e., the coincidence is observed only by chance).
+Regarding the two different SN IIn samples, the TNS database is a richer resource compared to the ZTF-BTS catalog because it includes contributions by a larger number of survey facilities.